Qiucj/CrossedPaths-Android/README.md

 -Location collection and the sending of digital tokens is completely voluntary.

--Users can join organizations in the app so their time-stamped locations are only recorded when in the organization's established boundaries.
+-Users can join organizations in the app so their locations are only recorded when in the organization's established boundaries.
 ## Author
 Caleb Qiu -
 qiu0147@gmail.com